nhejazi/almost-surely/content/post/love-a-tool-neovim.md

 author = "Nima Hejazi"
-title = "how to love a tool - neovim" summary = "Discussion of the Neovim text editor" categories = [ "tools", "productivity", "computing", "editors" ] comments = true
+title = "how to love a tool - neovim" summary = "Discussion of the Neovim text editor" categories = [ "tools", "productivity", "computing", "text editors" ] comments = true

 +++